hoarus/battleship-react/README.md

 # README: Basic Battleship

 ## Overview
 I developed this project as part of the [Odin Project](https://www.theodinproject.com/lessons/javascript-battleship).
 It is a simple pass-and-play version of the battleship board game.

-You can play a live version at: _____coming soon____
+You can play a live version at: https://hoarus.github.io/battleship-react/

 ## Technical Notes
 I developed this project to practice a number of skills: